qingpeng/jgi-ViCA/Readme.md

  * add_to_reftree.py - a utility to add all the individual jsons to a local Reftree directory

+###Feature extraction of Taxonomic training data
+*Task farmer - a script to distribute jobsd on the cluster
+* Single_taxon_training.py - a wrapper to run a taxon through the feature extraction process
+	1. shred.py - a script do split a genome into pieces based on a fixed length or a gamma distribution of lengths
+	2. Feature Extraction Script - see below
+* reftree_loader.sh - ascript to create a reftree data directory

 ###model training and cross validation via SVM
 * svm_training_cross_validation.py
 	1. training_data_formatter.py - a script to take taxonomic nodes or levels and create